-China's Xi swears in Hong Kong leader as city marks 20 years of Chinese rule
+China's Xi Jinping warns of 'red line' in Hong Kong

 Story highlights

-- Xi Jinping is making his first visit to Hong Kong since taking power in 2013
+- Xi Jinping completes his first visit to Hong Kong since taking power in 2013

-- The city is marking 20 years since the handover from British to Chinese rule

-Hong Kong (CNN)Hong Kong's new leader has called for unity to heal the city's divided society after she was sworn-in by Chinese President Xi Jinping Saturday, as the former British colony marks two decades of Chinese rule.

 Lam said she recognized the political and economic challenges facing Hong Kong but added that the city's problems cannot be solved overnight.